Joint Learning of Linear Time-Invariant Dynamical Systems: Introduction

 In all these settings, there are strong similarities in the dynamics of the systems, which are unknown and need to be learned from the data.
 Hence, it becomes of interest to develop a joint learning strategy for the system parameters, by pooling the data of the underlying systems together and learn the \emph{unknown} similarities in their dynamics.
 In particular, this strategy is of extra importance in settings wherein the available data is limited, for example when the state trajectories are short or the dimensions are not small.

 In general, joint learning (also referred to as multitask learning) approaches aim to study estimation methods subject to \emph{unknown} similarities across the data generation mechanisms.
 Joint learning methods are studied in supervised learning and online settings \cite{caruana1997multitask,ando2005framework,maurer2006bounds,maurer2016benefit,alquier2017regret}.
-Their theoretical analyses are obtained by adopting a number of technical assumptions regarding the data, including independence, identical distributions, boundedness, richness, and isotropy.
+Their theoretical analyses are obtained rely on a number of technical assumptions regarding the data, including independence, identical distributions, boundedness, richness, and isotropy.

 However, for the problem of joint learning of dynamical systems, additional technical challenges are present.
 First, the observations are temporally dependent.
 Second, the number of unknown parameters is the \textit{square} of the dimension of the system, which impacts the learning accuracy.
-Third, in many applications the dynamics matrices of the underlying LTI systems may possess eigenvalues of (almost) unit magnitude, which in turn renders common approaches for dependent data (e.g., mixing) inapplicable \cite{faradonbeh2018finite,simchowitz2018learning,sarkar2019near}.
+Third, since in many applications the dynamics matrices of the underlying LTI systems might possess eigenvalues of (almost) unit magnitude, conventional approaches for dependent data (e.g., mixing) inapplicable \cite{faradonbeh2018finite,sarkar2019near,simchowitz2018learning}.
 Fourth, the spectral properties of the transition matrices play a critical role on the magnitude of the estimation errors.
-Technically, the state vectors of the systems scale exponentially with the multiplicities of the eigenvalues of the transition matrices (which can be as large as the dimension).
+Technically, the state vectors of the systems can scale exponentially with the multiplicities of the eigenvalues of the transition matrices (which can be as large as the dimension).
 Accordingly, novel techniques are required for considering all important factors and new analytical tools are needed for establishing useful rates for estimation error.
 Further details and technical discussions are provided in \pref{sec:joint-learning}.